| Title: | Modeling, Standardization and Testing for Provider Profiling |

 Generated as a linear combination of provider-specific effects, covariates, and a random error term (),

-follows a normal distribution with mean 0 and standard deviation 1.
+where follows a normal distribution with mean 0 and standard deviation 1.

 a vector representing identifier for each provider.
 The number of individuals per provider is generated from a Poisson distribution with mean 80.